dapr/docs/reference/api/service_invocation_api.md

 app.listen(port, () => console.log(`Listening on port ${port}!`));
 ```

-> The response from the remote endpoint will be returned in the request body.
+> The response from the remote endpoint will be returned in the response body.

 In case when your service listens on a more nested path (e.g. `/api/v1/add`), Dapr implements a full reverse proxy so you can append all the necessary path fragments to your request URL like this: